Muddit: Liberating Generation Beyond Text-to-Image with a Unified Discrete Diffusion Model: Introduction

-Recent work like Dual-Diffusion~\cite{li2024dual} (Fig.~\ref{fig:unified_cls}(c)) claims to unify modalities under discrete diffusion, but it ultimately relies on continuous diffusion for image generation via Stable Diffusion 3, a continuous diffusion paradigm.
-This fundamental mismatch in generative principles undermines its claim of true unification.
-UniDisc~\cite{swerdlow2025unified}(Fig.~\ref{fig:unified_cls}(d)), takes a more promising step by applying discrete diffusion\footnote{MaskGIT, MaskAR, RandomAR, and Discrete Diffusion share significant conceptual and practical overlaps, often differing only in decoding order or architectural nuances.
+Recent work like Dual-Diffusion~\citep{li2024dual} and Diffuse Everything~\citep{rojas2025diffuse} (Fig.~\ref{fig:unified_cls}(c)) claims to unify modalities under discrete diffusion, but they ultimately rely on continuous diffusion for image generation.
+This fundamental mismatch in generative principles undermines their claim of true unification.
+UniDisc~\citep{swerdlow2025unified}~(Fig.~\ref{fig:unified_cls}(d)), takes a more promising step by applying discrete diffusion\footnote{MaskGIT, MaskAR, RandomAR, and Discrete Diffusion share significant conceptual and practical overlaps, often differing only in decoding order or architectural nuances.
 We elaborate on their connections in the next section.
-While Meissonic~\cite{bai2024meissonic} follows the naming convention of MaskGIT~\cite{chang2022maskgit}, we standardize terminology in this paper by referring to all such models under the umbrella of Discrete Diffusion.} over unified token spaces.
+While Meissonic~\citep{bai2024meissonic} follows the naming convention of MaskGIT~\citep{chang2022maskgit}, we standardize terminology in this paper by referring to all such models under the umbrella of Discrete Diffusion.} over unified token spaces.
 This allows parallel refinement of text and image tokens, improving inference efficiency and enabling more flexible conditioning.
 However, the overall generation quality of UniDisc remains far from satisfactory.
 For example, it struggles to produce high-resolution $1024 \times 1024$ images, fails to match the fidelity of early diffusion models such as Stable Diffusion 1.5, and lacks support for vision-language reasoning tasks such as visual question answering (VQA).
 These limitations expose the second “dark cloud”: \textbf{the absence of strong pre-trained discrete diffusion backbone models}: Unlike established unified autoregressive models that leverage powerful pretrained large language models, current unified discrete diffusion models are typically trained from scratch on mixed-modality tokens, which limits both their generative fidelity and transferability.
 Without modular components carrying rich pixel-level priors, these models face generalization and scalability bottlenecks.